Vermont Sensory Access Project: Vermont's Deafblind Project

 Census: Identifying Students with Dual Sensory Impairments

-The VSAP has the responsibility of identifying all children in Vermont who have, or are at risk of having, dual sensory impairments (deafblindness).
+VSAP has the responsibility of identifying all children in Vermont who have, or are at risk of having, dual sensory impairments (deafblindness).
 Once a child is identified in the Census, it will allow us to follow the educational progress of that child from early intervention through exiting school as a young adult.
+VSAP is collaborating with Children's Integrated Services to increase the early identification and referral for infants and toddlers who are deafblind.
 Each year a student is included in the Census, their families and team members are offered supports and resources by the Project to address their sensory access needs.